 The courses on offer include the M.St. in Medieval and Modern Languages (one year), the M.Phil. in Medieval and Modern Languages (two years), and the D.Phil. (three or four years), all of them with a wide variety of options and combinations with subjects such as History of the Book, English literature or Women Studies.
 There are three Special Subjects regularly on offer for the M.St. and M.Phil.: ‘Women’s Writing in Medieval Germany’; Middle High German Courtly Literature’; ‘German Literature and the Beginnings of Printing’.

-The Graduate Seminar in Medieval German takes place every Wednesday during term time 11:15-1pm.
-You will find this term’s programme here.
+The Graduate Seminar in Medieval German takes place every Wednesday during term time 11:15-12:45pm.
 It is regularly attended by academic staff, academic visitors, graduate students and by German visiting students.
-Oxford provides for the advanced study of Medieval German within the broader context of Medieval Studies in other languages and other faculties, and there are opportunities to attend lectures throughout the university, interdisciplinary seminars, as well the Medieval Studies seminars of other faculties and the university’s Medieval Society.
+Oxford provides for the advanced study of Medieval German within the broader context of Medieval Studies in other languages and other faculties, and there are opportunities to attend lectures throughout the university, interdisciplinary seminars, as well the Medieval Studies seminars of other faculties and the university's Medieval Society.

 The main Modern Languages library is the Taylorian, which contains one of the richest collections of books relating to the study of medieval European languages in the world.
 The library has a Medieval Manuscript Microfilm Archive containing much unpublished material, especially for medieval German.
 The Bodleian Library is a library of international standing, with the finest collection of books relating to medieval studies in the United Kingdom, as well as a rich collection of manuscripts and early printed books, including a number of famous medieval German original manuscripts, such as the 'Murbacher Hymnen', Junius's manuscript of the Old High German Tatian translation, the 'Paradisus animae intelligentis' (with the early sermons of Meister Eckhart) and the principal manuscript of 'Der Heiligen Leben'.
 There are extensive collections of manuscripts from Germany as well as many individual items which have not yet been fully researched and can be explored in a 'Palaeography' or 'History of the Book' option in the M.St.
 The principal electronic databases relating to medieval studies, such as the Patrologia Latina Database, the Cetedoc Library of Christian Latin Texts, In Principio, and the DBILink are accessible throughout the university